TechnicalPursuit/TIBET/README.md

 ### Help

-You can get help on the `tibet` command and its options via `tibet help`:
+The `tibet help` command lists all the options for the `tibet` command:

 <pre>
     $ tibet help